Mushroom Barley Soup

 How to Make the Best Mushroom Barley Soup

-If you make it ahead, or if you have leftovers, you will notice that it continues to thicken when it cools, especially when refrigerated.
+If you make this mushroom soup ahead of time, or if you have leftovers, you will notice that it continues to thicken when it cools, especially when refrigerated.
 The barley and even the mushrooms will keep absorbing the liquid, so you’ll want to add more liquid when you reheat it.
-You could add more broth (again, vegetarian broth makes this a vegan soup), but the flavors are pretty rich and deep, so plain old water might be better, to lighten things up a bit.
-Leftover mushroom barley soup will last for up to 4 days.

 What To Serve with Mushroom Barley Soup

-More Recipes with Mushrooms:
+More Recipes with Mushrooms

 - Pork Schnitzel with Sautéed Mushrooms